Remuera

-Remuera is an affluent suburb in Auckland, New Zealand.
+Remuera is a suburb in Auckland, New Zealand.
 It is located four kilometres southeast of the city centre.
 Remuera is characterised by many large houses, often Edwardian or mid 20th century.
 A prime example of a "leafy" suburb, Remuera is noted for its quiet tree-lined streets.
 The suburb has numerous green spaces, most obvious of which is Ōhinerau / Mount Hobson – a volcanic cone with views from the top overlooking Waitematā Harbour and Rangitoto.

 The suburb extends from Hobson Bay and the Ōrākei Basin on the Waitematā Harbour to the north and east, to the main thoroughfare of State Highway 1 in the southwest.
 It is surrounded by the suburbs of Ōrākei, Meadowbank, Saint Johns, Mount Wellington, Ellerslie, Greenlane, Epsom, Newmarket and Parnell.
 Remuera has been home to many well-known New Zealanders, including the late Sir Edmund Hillary and the race car driver Bruce McLaren.

 History

 The area was attractive to Tāmaki Māori as much of the Auckland isthmus was devoid of trees and covered only in native flax, bracken and scrub.
 Remuera was different, having patches of woodland which were the habitat of many birds suitable for trapping while the adjacent harbour and basins were good fishing areas.
 Remuera Road was firstly a walking track, connecting the eastern and northern sections of the Auckland isthmus.

 John Logan Campbell describes early 19th century Remuera in his book Poenamo:

 Beautiful was Remuera's shore, sloping gently to Waitemata's sunlit waters in the days of which I write.
 The palm fern-tree was there with its crown of graceful bending fronds and black feathery-looking young shoots; and the karaka, with its brilliantly-polished green leaves and golden-yellow fruit, contrasting with the darker crimped and varnished leaf of the puriri, with its bright cherrylike berry.
 Evergreen shrubs grew on all sides, of every shade from palest to deepest green; lovely flowering creepers mounted high overhead, leaping from tree to tree and hanging in rich festoons; of beautiful ferns there was a profusion underfoot.
 The tui, with his grand rich note made the wood musical; the great fat stupid pigeon cooed down upon you almost within reach, nor took the trouble to fly away.